 Enjoy & Namaste!

-Maya Fiennes – A Journey Though The Chakras (DVD sets)*
+Maya Fiennes – A Journey Through The Chakras

 Why I love them

 I have tried many types of exercise regimes…

 I’ve been a gym member (so not me).

 And I’ve tried the stairs workout (effective but soon got fed up of running up and down my stairs).

 None have lasted for more than a few months.

 I’ve cycled, run, walked, jogged, swum etc but nothing inspired me to do it again on a regular basis.

 And given that I’m the least competitive person you will ever meet, team sports are a non-starter.

 I have also dabbled with yoga over the last 10 years but even that has been a sporadic and half-hearted interest.